ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 2.md

 However, there are other two important reasons of why multivariate regression are preferred over univariate regression:

 1. The role of control variables
-1. To avoid the serious problem of ommited variable bias
+1. To avoid the serious problem of omitted variable bias

 ### Control variables

 Let's assume we run a univariate regression, where the price of houses is the dependent variable and the size of the house is the regressor.
 The model will find the best fit using this single regressor.
 However, the coefficient of the size of the house **does not capture** the *ceteris paribus* relationship between the price and size of houses.

-The problem is that when OLS is looking at two houses, they may differ in other variables other than price and size.
-Maybe one house is better located than the other or is closer to a highway.
+The problem is that when OLS is looking at two houses, they may differ in variables other than price and size.
+Maybe one house is better located than the other, or maybe is closer to a highway.
 In other words, the regression is *implicitly* affected by changes in all **non-included** regressors.

 To avoid this issue, the model must include *all* variables we want to hold constant, just as if we were in a chemistry lab.
 If we add a second regressor looking at the age of the house, then OLS can look at the impact of size on price *keeping the age of the house constant*.
-This is why regressors are also referred as **control variables**, because they control variation on other variables allowing to read a coefficient as the effect of its regressors *maintaining all other variables constant*.
+This is why regressors are also referred as **control variables**, because they control variations on other variables allowing to read a coefficient as the effect of its regressors *maintaining all other variables constant*.
 For the econometric model to be able to isolate the effect of the size of the house on its price keeping other variables constant (and the other way around), it needs to be able to match different sizes with same age to different prices.
 If the age of the house is not included in the model, then the data is missing and the model cannot isolate both effects.

 {{% callout note%}}
 A **multivariate regression** estimates the change in the dependent variable when there is a **one-unit** increase in a dependent variable *holding all other **included** regressors constant*.
 {{% /callout %}}

 We can split the regressors into two groups.
 On one side, those regressors of which we are interested in estimating their marginal effects (the coefficients).
-On the other side, those regressors which we have no interest in the value of their coefficients, but we need them in the model to serve as control variables such that we can properly interpret the coefficient of the variables of interest.
+On the other side, those regressors which we have no interest in the value of their coefficients *per se*, but we need them in the model to serve as control variables such that we can properly interpret the coefficient of the variables of interest.
 Let $x_i$ denote four variables of interest and $z_j$ denote seven control variables.
 Then, the model can be represented the following way.

 $$
 y_i = \beta_0 + \underbrace{\beta_1 x_1 + ... + \beta_4 x_4}\_{\text{variables of interest}} + \underbrace{\gamma_1 z_1 + ... + \gamma_7 z_7}\_{\text{control variables}} + \varepsilon